mcinglis/c-style/readme.md

 return character == NULL;
 ```

 I'll often skip this rule for boolean functions named as a predicate, like `is_edible` or `has_client`.
-It's still not *completely* obvious what the conditional is checking for, but I consider the visual clutter of a `== true` or `== false` to be more of a hassle than a help to readers in this situation.
+It's still not *completely* obvious what the conditional is checking for, but I usually consider the visual clutter of a `== true` or `== false` to be more of a hassle than a help to readers in this situation.
+Use your judgement.